Isabella Buscemi Stuns In Skimpy Bikini For Sizzling New Bang Energy Video

 “You look hot in those bikinis, sexy babes” a third admirer asserted.

-“What a perfect duo,” a fourth individual proclaimed, adding a string of fire and heart-eyed emoji to their sentence.
+“What a perfect duo,” a fourth individual proclaimed, adding a string of fire and heart-eye emoji to their comment.

 Isabella frequently promotes Bang Energy on her Instagram feed.
-On September 13, she rocked a scanty red string bikini while advertising the brand, sending fans into a frenzy.
+On September 13, she rocked a scanty red string bikini while advertising the brand.